C-Claus/BlenderScripts/BlenderBIMSpreadsheet/BlenderBIMSpreadsheet_instructions.md

 - Easily quantify an .ifc file.
 - Makes it possible to visualize IFC elements from a filtered spreadsheet.
 - Check an .ifc file if it's modelled conform the [BIM Base IDS](https://www.bimloket.nl//documents/BIM-ILS_infographicA4_2020_UK_021.pdf)
+- Export IFC data to .xlsx and .ods
+- Use a spreadsheet program to filter from .xlsx back in the 3D View of Blender